-QUALITY CONTROL FOR PLANT MIX BITUMINOUS SURFACE LEVELING This JSP is required on all projects.
+QUALITY CONTROL FOR PLANT MIX BITUMINOUS SURFACE LEVELING: This JSP is required on all projects.
 Any concerns with the use of this JSP should be discussed with your Construction and Materials Division representative.

 CONTRACT LIQUIDATED DAMAGES: This JSP will be required on all contracts to specify the contract time and liquidated damages.
 The JSP can be set up with both calendar days and an overall completion date to allow the contractor the flexibility to work the project into their schedule, but restricts the contractor to the number of days once the contract work is started.
 The general rule of thumb is that there is two (2) calendar days for every one (1) working day with a minimum of 30 calendar days unless the district has justification for a tighter time frame due to impacts to the traveling public.
 Your Construction and Materials Divisions representative should be consulted prior to use of the Liquidated Damages for Winter Months JSP (JSP-04-17).